EquityZen

 EquityZen is an online marketplace for trading pre-IPO employee shares from privately held companies.
 The platform often links employees from private companies with investors who would not otherwise be able to invest in the company prior to an IPO.
-EquityZen is based in Manhattan's Flatiron District.
-Morgan Stanley agreed to acquire the company in October 2025.
+It is based in Manhattan's Flatiron District.

+On January 27, 2026, Morgan Stanley announced that it had completed its purchase of the company.

 History

-EquityZen was founded in 2013 by Atish Davda (CEO), Shriram Bhashyam, and Phil Haslett in New York City.
-From its outset, EquityZen was designed to allow employees of private companies to sell their equity in the company to accredited investors.
-The firm started out as part of the 500 Startups accelerator program in the fall of 2013.
-The company received seed funding in January 2014 and as of September 2015 had raised Series A funding from undisclosed investors.
-EquityZen has raised $6.5 million in outside financing, including a $3M injection in 2017 led by Tim Draper's Draper Associates.
+EquityZen was founded in 2013 by Atish Davda, Shriram Bhashyam and Phil Haslett in New York City.
+From its outset, the firm was designed to allow employees of private companies to sell their equity to accredited investors.

+It started out as part of the 500 Startups accelerator program in the fall of 2013.
+EquityZen received seed funding in January 2014 and as of September 2015 had raised Series A funding from undisclosed investors.

+It has raised $6.5 million in outside financing, including a $3M injection in 2017 led by Tim Draper's Draper Associates.
 The financial technology firm was mentioned in the 2015 Forbes' Fintech 50 list.

-In October 2025, Morgan Stanley agreed to acquire EquityZen.
+In January 2026, three months after agreeing to buy EquityZen, it was reported that Morgan Stanley had completed the transaction.